 And, if you are fortunate enough to get your hands on a pair of Ms. Webster’s vinyl-topped heels, try them with an ultra-feminine skirt or dress.
 The combination would conjure up a really cool, kind of kitschy, retro vibe.

 Saying that espadrilles are trending for summer is somewhat redundant.
 Espadrilles are always trending for summer.
 It’s merely the details that change from year to year.

 A couple of years ago, it was wedge shoes with espadrille detailing on the heels that were hot.
-For 2018, it’s actually classically simple, flat espadrilles that are making news.
+For 2022, it’s actually classically simple, flat espadrilles that are making the news.